 Where can I park?

-If you are by bus the 2 drop off points are Porta San Mamolo and Piazza Malpighi.
-The Autostazione in Piazza XX settembre, quay 25, is both a drop off and a drop on point.
+If you are by bus the 2 drop off points are Porta San Mamolo and the Autostazione in Piazza XX settembre (entrance from Via Masini).
+If you want to be closer to che city center there is a drop off/ drop on point in Piazza Malpighi (upon payment of a tourist ticket, in case of interest ask us for more information).

 Where do I meet the guide?